Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 A green accuracy score indicates the model is ready for testing by users and consistent.

-Any yellow or red traffic light in the overall model should be a cause of concern and indicates important intent design issues.
-Lower intent model scores can be improved by finding low scoring intents and adjusting example sentences that also score poorly.
-This is made easy by the traffic light color feedback system that allows designers to scan the page for red or yellow items where improvement is required.
+Any yellow or red traffic light in the overall model indicates important intent design issues.
+To improve lower scoring intents, identify those with low scores and adjust their poorly scoring example sentences.
+The traffic light color feedback system makes this easy, allowing designers to quickly scan the page for red or yellow areas that need attention.

 ### Individual Intent